-- Touch the associated OPEN button on the touchscreen (Controls > Quick Controls). - Double-click the rear trunk button on the - Touch the trunk button on the mobile app. - With Model S unlocked, press the switch located under the rear trunk's exterior handle.
+- Touch Controls > Quick Controls > TRUNK on the touchscreen. - Double-click the rear trunk button on the - Touch the trunk button on the mobile app. - With Model X unlocked, press the switch located under the rear trunk's exterior handle.

-Note: If Passive Entry is off, you must use the key to unlock Model S before you can use the switch to manually open the rear trunk.
+Note: If Passive Entry is off, you must use the key to unlock Model X before you can use the switch to manually open the rear trunk.
 See Using the Key on page 9.

 When a door or trunk/liftgate is open, the instrument panel displays the Door Open indicator light.
-The image of your Model S on the touchscreen also displays the open trunk.
+The image of your Model X on the touchscreen also displays the open trunk